x811zou/QuickBEAST/README.md

 Advanced Numerical Methods: Implements trapezoidal integration (via the Trapezoids module) and efficient log-binomial probability calculations (through the LogBinomial module), ensuring high precision in numerical computations.
 User-Friendly Command-Line Interface: QuickBEAST is accessible via a command-line interface, offering various parameters for detailed configuration and analysis.
 It supports input from files or standard input, and provides verbose output and file writing options for the results.
 Methodology:
 QuickBEAST performs an in-depth statistical analysis to estimate the binomial proportion p representing the ASE.
 The main output, qb_mode, is the mode of p estimated through a subgrid search algorithm, ensuring precision in identifying the most likely allele frequency.
-Subsequently, QuickBEAST computes the ASE effect size (θ) using the relation θ = p/(1-p), offering a clear quantification of the expression bias between alleles.
+Subsequently, we can compute the ASE effect size (θ) downstream using the relation θ = p/(1-p), offering a clear quantification of the expression bias between alleles.

 #### Usage:
 The software is designed with flexibility in mind, allowing users to specify various options such as the alpha and beta parameters for the beta distribution, the choice of output (mean, variance, mode), and the ability to fix the site with the largest number of heterozygous reads, among others.